MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-query-rules.md

 ## Create and display a result block
 <a name="__toc343764779"> </a>

-A result block is several search results that are displayed as a group.
-Just as you do to promote a specific result, you can promote a result block when a specified query condition applies.
+A result block contains a small subset of results that are related to a query in a particular way.
+Like individual results, you can promote a result block or rank it with other search results.

 When you configure a query condition for a result block, you use  *query variables*.
 Query variables are like placeholders for values that you don't yet know, when you specify the query.
 However, when the query's run, this information is available and the system uses it to send the query to the index.
 For example, {User.Name} stands for the display name of the user who typed in the query.
 Another one's {searchBoxQuery}, which stands for the query a user typed in a search box.
 When you use the Query Builder to configure the query, a list of query variables is shown.
 (See step 3 in the procedure right below.)